jfbus/autoconfig/README.md

 }
 ```

-_config will cleanly Lock/Unlock your structs provided they implement `sync.Locker`_
+_autoconfig will cleanly Lock/Unlock your structs provided they implement `sync.Locker`_

 ## Config file formats